mayconfmelo/nexus-tools/src/sub/its.typ

 /**
-== Sequence Content Command
+== Sequence of Contents
 :empty: => #its.<name>(<capt>)

 Check whether a value is a sequence of contents.

 data <- any
   Value to be checked.
 **/
 #let sequence(data) = { return data.func() == [*A* _B_].func() }

 /**
-== Space Content Command
+== Space Content
 :empty: => #its.<name>(<capt>)

-Check whether a value is a content witu just a space.
+Check whether a value is a content with just a space.

 data <- any
   Value to be checked.